 Glassnode offers free access to “Tier 1” data that’s updated every 24 hours.
 There are two paid subscription options, which are $29 per month and $799 per month, both paid annually, which provide additional tiers of data and more frequently updated information.

 LunarCrush is a social intelligence platform that analyzes data from social networks to gauge not just market activity and transaction data, but investor sentiment as well.
-To understand the influence of sentiment on crypto, one need only look at how the mere mention of bitcoin and dogecoin by social influencers triggered enormous price swings over the past year.
+To understand the influence of sentiment on crypto, one need only look at how the mere mention of bitcoin and dogecoin by social influencers triggered enormous price swings in 2021 and 2022.

 LunarCrush provides real-time insight into who those influencers are and lets you track the influencers, coins and exchanges that interest you most.